kinshuk4/daily-coding-problem-solutions/prob501_550/README.md

 This problem was asked by Facebook.

 Boggle is a game played on a `4 x 4` grid of letters.
 The goal is to find as many words as possible that can be formed by a sequence of adjacent letters in the grid, using each cell at most once.
 Given a game board and a dictionary of valid words, implement a Boggle solver.

+534 (Easy)

+This problem was asked by Amazon.

+Given a string, determine whether any permutation of it is a palindrome.

+For example, `carrace` should return true, since it can be rearranged to form `racecar`, which is a palindrome. `daily` should return false, since there's no rearrangement that can form a palindrome.